I’ve spent far too much of the last couple of long weekends searching for, and trying out, new iPad apps for teaching early reading and spelling.

 The first sentences are things like “I am Tag” and “I can hop”, and when you touch the words they are sounded out, letter by letter.
 You can also touch a speaker icon to hear the whole sentence.

 If you touch things in the picture, you get animations, sounds and written and spoken words.
 Many of the words presented are much harder than the ones in the story text, but oh well, it reads them to you, it doesn’t expect beginners to read them independently.

 Unlike many early decodable books which have only four or five pages, the first one has eleven pages of decodable text.
 Good value.
-There is good information for parents and teachers and you can download teacher notes and free print activities that go with each book from the Mindconnex website, things like tracing, copying and matching letters to pictures with that initial sound.
+There is good information for parents and teachers and you can download teacher notes and free print activities that go with each book from the Mindconnex website (2021 update, no longer working), things like tracing, copying and matching letters to pictures with that initial sound.